 For now, let’s find these devils in the details.

 Why is it first?
 Because it’s the take-off runway for everything else.
 And “you shall not pass” if not paying attention to this part.

-Time, data and users database – these are the key priorities in CMS migration.
-Calculate your time wisely, check your data for correctness, take into consideration users and how differently they will interact with your website.
+Time, data, and user database – these are the key priorities in CMS migration.
+Calculate your time wisely, check your data for correctness, take into consideration users, and how differently they will interact with your website.

 Mistake #2 Skipping data evaluation

 Who needs senseless data?
 No one, right?
 Especially when there is too much of it.
 Thus, it should be optimized and updated.
 If there are lots of things you don’t need, just delete them.
 Or this will waste your migration time badly.

 Mistake #3 No backup

 It’s better to take care of your important data.
 Thus, making a backup here is crucial.
 Use some data backup and security tools, like myRepono, Duplicator, or blogVault to make sure that your info will be stored.
 You may also do it using the hard drive or DVD drive but this will be a time-consuming procedure.

 Mistake #4 Plugins?
 Nah, didn’t hear about those